 There are federal and state regulations that state the maximum height and weight for cargo shipped on tractor-trailers and other large trucks.
-Truck drivers that are transporting cargo over 80,000 pounds in Connecticut must receive a special permit from the Department of Transportation.
+Truck drivers who are transporting cargo over 80,000 pounds in Connecticut must receive a special permit from the Department of Transportation.

-As for the height restrictions, the legal limit for transporting an oversize cargo is thirteen feet and six inches.
+As for the height restrictions, the legal limit for transporting oversize cargo is thirteen feet and six inches.
 Trucking companies that wish to transport loads over this height will need a special permit.
-The height requirements vary from state to state, due to the different clearances in various states which allow the cargo to safely pass underneath bridges and tunnels.
+The height requirements vary from state to state due to the different clearances in various states, which allow the cargo to safely pass underneath bridges and tunnels.
 If the cargo exceeds these measurements, a truck driver will need a special permit with a route stating the bridges and tunnels that need to be avoided.
-In addition, if the load is over eight feet and six inches wide a permit will be required.
+In addition, if the load is over eight feet and six inches wide, a permit will be required.
 Just like the height requirements, the maximum width requirement is different in every state.

 If a truck driver or a trucking company violates these cargo regulations, they may be held liable for any damages that occur in a truck crash.
 Our experienced lawyers may use weigh station records, trucking company logs and records of what was shipped to prove that a truck was overweight or overloaded at the time of the collision.